techCarpenter/brianjdevries.com/src/blog/2024-06-11-my-latest-endeavor.md

   promote your business/event or just for fun.
 date: 2024-06-11T15:35:00.000Z
 ---
 For the last 6 years, I've had a bit of an entrepreneurial spirit.
 I like trying new things, and it's fun to make money from my efforts as well.
 Over the years, I've made money from woodworking, programming, graphic design, and more.
-Now I've found another fun avenue to test out: _custom stickers_.
+Now I've found another fun avenue to explore: _custom stickers_.

 Everyone likes stickers, right?
 They're fun, easy to store and distribute, and economical.
 Stickers are a good way to share a message or promote a brand and customers love them.
 I've been working to help small businesses promote themselves with their own custom stickers.

-Whether customers already have a design or need one, I have been able to help.
+Whether customers already have a design or need one, I have been able to help!
 Here is the sticker for my first customer.
 He already had a logo so I took care of the printing for him.

 <img alt="Kuiper Tree Care sticker" src="https://assets.vries.land/KuiperTreeCareSticker.jpg" width=300>

 After that, my second order came from a friend who wanted a custom design.
-If you know, you know 😛
+For this design, if you know, you know 😛

 <img alt="Save the Crotch Vents sticker" src="https://assets.vries.land/SaveCrotchVentsSticker.jpg" width=300>

 Beyond printing stickers in bulk for customers, I have been dabbling with some designs of my own.
-I haven't printed any of my own designs yet, but let me know if you'd be interested in any of them in sticker form!
+I haven't printed any of my own designs yet, but I'm planning to once I decide on a worthy design.
+I think it'd be cool to have a custom sticker for this website.

 <div style="display: flex;flex-direction: row;flex-wrap: wrap;justify-content: space-around;">